predsci/DICE4/README.md

 NOTE: If you do not wish to or cannot install DICE globally, it can also be installed to a local R-library using 'R CMD build dice' and 'R CMD INSTALL -l /my_lib_loc dice'

+### Installation notes
+#### Installation of sf
+Some users report trouble installing the package 'sf'.
+Installation from binaries is generally sufficient for DICE.
+The package 'sf' is a sub-dependency of DICE (DICE->cdcfluview->sf).
+Installation of 'sf' from source requires proper installation and configuration of GDAL(https://gdal.org/).
+The GDAL capabilities of sf are not utilized for cdcfluview/DICE.

 ## Getting Started
 In general, the scripts in examples/ are a good way to get started and the manual dice/vignettes/dice.pdf contains much more detailed information along with some